CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_bottle_feeding_index_html.md

 * Give your baby only breast milk or infant formula in a bottle.
 * Hold your baby close when you feed him or her a bottle.
-* Do not prop or leave the bottle in your baby’s mouth.
-This can increase your baby’s risk of choking, ear infections, and tooth decay.
+* Do not prop or leave the bottle in your babyaÌ‚â‚¬TMs mouth.
+This can increase your babyaÌ‚â‚¬TMs risk of choking, ear infections, and tooth decay.
 Your baby may also eat more than he or she needs.
 * Do not put your baby to bed with a bottle.
-Milk can pool around the baby’s teeth and this can cause tooth decay.
+Milk can pool around the babyaÌ‚â‚¬TMs teeth and this can cause tooth decay.
 * Do not force your baby to finish the bottle if your baby is showing signs of fullness as this can lead to your baby eating more than he or she needs.